damianhakert/damianhakert.github.io/source/_posts/2015-12-03-why-we-shift-objectives-and-not-release-dates-at-gitlab.markdown

 # Why we shift objectives and not release dates at GitLab

-I’ve just started working at GitLab this week, and I’m bowled over completely by the kindness and talent of the people I’m meeting.
+I’ve just started working at GitLab, and I’m bowled over completely by the kindness and talent of the people I’m meeting.
 On my second day, I met with Dmitriy Zaporozhets, founder of the software project GitLab and co-founder of my company, GitLab, Inc. We spoke about the release date: it’s same day, each month, always.
 What is this madness?
-I wasn’t used to things being release ON TIME and deadlines not shifting.
-I discovered this is at the heart of working at GitLab.
+I wasn’t used to things being released ON TIME and deadlines not shifting.
+I discovered this monthly release date is at the heart of working at GitLab.

 “At GitLab we believe you shouldn’t wait for something to be perfect: Release what you have and do it on a schedule,” said Dmitriy.